Michael Martin - Crohn's Disease

 In an effort to offer continued support to patients, like Michael, UPMC is partnering with UPMC Health Plan to pilot UPMC Total Care-IBD, a program that offers accessible, integrated care to help patients manage the daily challenges of IBD, including Crohn’s disease and ulcerative colitis.
 As a part of the program, patients are given increased access to a multidisciplinary team of experts to help them cope with their disease, and also the other medical conditions that accompany it, such as anxiety or depression.

-In addition to Dr. Regueiro, Michael began seeing Eva Szigethy, MD, PhD, director of the UPMC Visceral Inflammation and Pain (VIP) Center.
+Michael began seeing Eva Szigethy, MD, PhD, director of the UPMC Visceral Inflammation and Pain (VIP) Center.
 As a board-certified psychiatrist, and co-director for the UPMC Total Care – IBD program, Dr. Szigethy helped Michael learn to manage his disease and also the added stress and anxiety.

 As a result of his Crohn’s disease, the blockages in Michael’s digestive tract became so severe that his doctor’s suggested a second surgery.
 While he was hesitant at first, he knew that it was his only option.